 Increased blood volume leads to the swelling and inflammation of the nasal passages.
 This, in turn, leads to a stuffy or blocked nose.

 It is very common for expectant mothers to develop a craving for some types of food.
-Alternatively, they can even develop a dislike to the smell or taste of certain foods and other substances too.
+Alternatively, you could even develop a dislike of the smell or taste of certain foods and other substances too.

 If you notice any of these symptoms during the third month of pregnancy, don’t get too worried about them as they’re all a natural part of this phenomenon.